 - Compensate, compensate.Get physical to compensate for your sedentary workday.
 Join a CorpCoreClass take an early morning run, or find time for fitness fun with your family.
 Buy one or two pieces of home exercise equipment that will allow you to exercise no matter what the weather.

 - Rework your network.Chances are, your friends and co-workers need help with their love handles just as much as you do.
 So, try some new activities that don’t revolve around food.

 - Don’t eat due to boredom.Blacklist the office vending machine by stashing strategic healthy snacks (apples and almond butter, low-cal energy bars, nuts, or hummus and pita bread) that will give you a lift without adding to your waistline.
-If you know that occasionally you’ll fall—and most of us do—pick out ahead of time the items you can live with so that your dip doesn’t become a dive.
-Keep water at your desk; it’ll give your hands something to do when you’re stressed and will divert you from eating when you’re not really hungry.
+If you know that occasionally you’ll fall—and most of us do—pick out ahead of time the items you can live with.
+Keep water at your desk; it’ll give your hands something to do when you’re stressed and will divert you from eating when you’re not hungry.

 - Lose the technology.Modern advances are great, but do you control them or do they control you?
 As much as possible, take advantage of opportunities throughout the day to get up and move!
 Deliver that memo in person; sit on a stability ball at your desk to improve your posture, park at the far end of the parking lot for a brisk walk to your building.
 You’ll be surprised how quickly minor changes can improve your energy level and help you get fit.